 Stories, though, are important to Jo – and, in my experience, are an important treasured part of indigenous Australian culture.
 Jo is a little worn by her “previous life and its discontents” in which an Eeyore-like man Gerry kept dragging her into “his tight white world”.
 In fact, she appears not to have much time for people, with her “favourite humans living in the pages of books” and her preferred living creatures being horses.
 She quotes Walt Whitman – I found that interesting – on horses:

 They do not sweat and whine about their condition.

 They do not lie awake in the dark and weep for their sins.

 … not one is demented with the mania of owning things.

 Hmmm … this certainly conveys to me a sense of cynicism about humans, of all colours.
 But the real point of the story comes in the third last paragraph, with her pondering on what the land was like before, when it was

 not yet doomed by the axes and greed of men who – months and years from anything they thought of as home – had tried to slash and burn their way to freedom here.

 So what we have here is a meditation, in a way, on stories and their importance, on animals and land, and on walking a line between white and indigenous culture.
 It’s not all melancholic, as what I’ve said here might suggest.
 There are some touches of humour.
 Overall, I was intrigued by her writing and I liked the story, though it felt a little undeveloped.
 I understand that Lucashenko’s next novel is set in the Mullumbimby area.
 I wonder whether this story is part of it – or, at least, whether Jo appears in it.
 I hope so.

-*The Department of Community Services which strikes fear into the hearts of struggling, lower socio-eonomic parents in particular for fear their children will be taken away.
+*The Department of Community Services which is feared by struggling parents for fear their children will be taken away.